ChrikaAchilleo/Educational-Game-to-learn-Newton-s-Laws-of-Motion/README.md

 knowledge through playing.

-# Educational Context and Structure:
+# Educational Context and Structure
 According to Newton’s First Law (Law of Inertia), objects at rest remain at rest, and objects in motion remain in motion unless acted upon by an external force.
 This is clearly demonstrated as the boxes’ motional state change when interacted upon other things like the throwing sphere,